How Much Does a Gardener Cost in 2025?

 For a general clearance, it would take 2 hours or up to 1 day depending on the size and the amount of removal needed.
 A tree stump removal can take 4 hours or up to 1 day depending on the type of tree or the thickness of the stump.

-The information on the timescales of the different jobs are included in the table below.
+The information on the timescales of the different jobs is included in the table below.

 Job Timescale